World Book And Copyright Day To Be Marked On April 23 - UrduPoint

 World Book And Copyright Day To Be Marked On April 23

+Like other parts of the globe, the World Book and Copyright Day will be observed on April 23 across the globe including Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Apr, 2022 ) :Like other parts of the globe World Book and Copyright Day will be marked on April 23 across the globe including Pakistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Apr, 2022 ) :Like other parts of the globe, the World Book and Copyright Day will be observed on April 23 across the globe including Pakistan.

 World Book and Copyright Day is an occasion to pay a worldwide tribute to books and authors and encourage people to discover the pleasure of reading.